customer lifetime value

 6. Start a loyalty program

 Plan a loyalty program across your business.
 Surprise your most repeat customers with discounts.
 You can implement loyalty programs in so many ways.
-Zappos famously do this by upgrading customers from 6-7 days shipping to 2 days shipping option.
-This makes customers feel special and talk about it with their friends & family, often sharing their experience with the worlds using social media.
+Zappos famously does this by upgrading customers from 6-7 days shipping to 2 days shipping option.
+This makes customers feel special and talk about it with their friends & family, often sharing their experience as a customer with the world using social media.

 You can segment your most valued customers by their average purchase frequency and send them discounts, rewards, or other offers from time to time.
 It will increase your customer’s lifetime value exponentially.